cages/las-util-php/README.md

   LAS-Util will:
   - upload the file to a local uploads directory
-  - parse the the file's information and save it to the database
+  - parse the file's information and save it to the database

 Select the 'Display LAS Files' menu item.
 The uploaded file will have the most recent date.